-In his most recent Huffington Post column, Cordell & Cordell Principal Partner Joe Cordell wrote about how false allegations of abuse often target men during divorce.
+In one of his Huffington Post columns, Cordell & Cordell Principal Partner Joe Cordell wrote about how false allegations of abuse often target men during divorce.

 To be sure, domestic violence is a serious issue.
 Over the past several years, awareness regarding domestic violence has skyrocketed and there are now more resources to help victims than ever.